-Membership LevelsSelect the base contribution that's right for you
+Membership LevelsSelect the contribution category that's right for you

 Since Mennonite Healthcare Fellowship is a registered non-profit corporation in the U.S., all membership contributions as well as extra contributions are tax deductible as provided for by federal tax regulations.
 Consult your accountant or tax attorney for additional details.

-This is the most common membership level at which many practicing professionals will join.
+This is the most common membership level at which many practicing professionals join.

 A word about past Mission Funds

 Prior to 2016, Mennonite Healthcare Fellowship and its predecessors maintained special mission funds.
 Over the course of the years, the purpose and usage of these funds has changed along with the definition of what “mission” is.
 Thus, as part of its overall strategic plan, the MHF Board has renewed its focus on the total mission of the organization, consolidated all of the funds under its control for greater effectiveness and administrative efficiency, and moved away from a dues model (“What do I owe?”) to a joyous contributions model (“How can I support the mission of MHF?”)

 Thus, funding to support “Mobilization for Service” programs such as the Student Elective Term (SET) and the Steven Roth Memorial Grant Program, are built into the yearly budget.
 If you gave extra in the past for Mission Funds, consider supporting MHF’s unified budget with a Sustaining Membership or more.